 The search facility on our website is an internal search function and only returns information that appears on the website.
 While we do not track or retain user activity when customers use this facility, a count is kept of the number of times the facility is used.

 Online registration / use of online forms:

 We offer a service to users allowing registration for the purpose of receiving newsletters when particular information is posted to the website.
+A facility to unsubscribe so that no further newsletters issue is also available on the same page.
 Users may also choose make a Freedom of Information request online.
 These are the only occasions where we collect and store user information.
 The feedback form can be used anonymously.